sclorg/mysql-container/5.6/root/usr/share/container-scripts/mysql/README.md

    the version file is created if not exist, but no `mysql_upgrade` will be called.
    However, this automatic creation will be removed after few months, since the version should be created on most deployments at that point.
- * `auto` -- `mysql_upgrade` is run at the beginning of the container start, if the data version can be determined and the data come with the very previous version.
+ * `auto` -- `mysql_upgrade` is run at the beginning of the container start, when the local daemon is running, but only if the data version can be determined and the data come with the very previous version.
 A warning is printed if the data come from even older or newer version.
 This value effectively enables automatic upgrades, but it is always risky and users should still back-up all the data before starting the newer container.
    Set this option only if you have very good back-ups at any moment and you are fine to fail-over from the back-up.
- * `force` -- `mysql_upgrade` is run right after the daemon has started, no matter what version the data come from.
+ * `force` -- `mysql_upgrade --force` is run at the beginning of the container start, when the local daemon is running, no matter what version of the daemon the data come from.
    This is also the way to create the missing version file `mysql_upgrade_info` if not present in the root of the data directory; this file holds information about the version of the data.
- * `optimize` -- runs `mysqlcheck --optimize` before starting the mysqld daemon, no matter what version of the data is detected.
+ * `optimize` -- runs `mysqlcheck --optimize` at the beginning of the container start, when the local daemon is running, no matter what version of the data is detected.
 It optimizes all the tables.
- * `analyze` -- runs `mysqlcheck --analyze` before starting the mysqld daemon, no matter what version of the data is detected.
+ * `analyze` -- runs `mysqlcheck --analyze` at the beginning of the container start, when the local daemon is running, no matter what version of the data is detected.
 It analyzes all the tables.
  * `disable` -- nothing is done regarding data directory version.

 Multiple values are separated by comma and run in-order, e.g. `MYSQL_UPGRADE="optimize,analyze"`.